Tools - Next.js Starter Kit

 The starter kit has the following structure:

-The important thing to note is that there are primitives, which are base level components such as buttons (think of these as the small building blocks of a page), components, which you can think of as multiplayer implementations (cursors, badges, etc), pages, which render document level experiences and both server side and client side methods which contain the logic to create and modify documents.
+The important thing to note is that there are primitives, which are base level components such as buttons (think of these as the small building blocks of a page), components, which you can think of as multiplayer implementations (cursors, badges, etc), app, which renders document level experiences and a library (lib) of both server side and client side methods which contain the logic to create and modify documents.

 More info about the structure